Debate night: La Russa says Mercedes 'clueless' to swing 3-0 - WHIZ News

 Young Padres slugger Fernando Tatis Jr. hit a grand slam on a 3-0 pitch off Juan Nicasio with San Diego leading by seven runs last August in a game it eventually won 14-4.
 That play drew a rebuke from Jayce Tingler, Tatis’ manager, for missing a take sign.

-After La Russa and Mercedes talked Tuesday, shortstop Tim Anderson backed Mercedes in an Instagram comment under an NBC Sports Chicago post featuring pulled quotes from the manager and the slugger.
+After La Russa and Mercedes talked before Tuesday’s game, shortstop Tim Anderson backed Mercedes in an Instagram comment under an NBC Sports Chicago post featuring pulled quotes from the manager and the slugger.

 “The game wasn’t over!
 Keep doing you big daddy,” Anderson wrote.